jeffhuang4704/vulasset/DesignDoc.md

 TODO: list the schema

 ### SQL

+Within the backend, it replicate all query logic initially embedded in the front-end.
+This process entails translating queries received from the UI into the relevant SQL queries.
+In the current version, I prioritizes adopting direct SQL execution if the query can be seamlessly accomplished in SQL.
+However, if this is not feasible due to complexity or table design constraints, the system implements the necessary filtering logic in the Golang code.

+The schema design encompasses considerations such as normalization levels, data modification patterns, and maintainability.
+In this version, I have opted for a relatively straightforward model, acknowledging the complexity of certain data and logic aspects, such as namespace checking in user roles, which is challenging to map directly.
+I find it more preferable to retain such logic within the Golang code and maintain it in a centralized location.

+Given the context, I didn't use ORM tool to facilitate the interaction between a database and the application code by abstracting the database interactions.

 TODO: list the how a query is mapped to the SQL,, take screen shots of (1) advaned filter UI (2) sql builder code and (3) sql statement..  use the assetvul table

 ### multi-controller